ESGF/esgf-vocab/_sources/user/introduction.md

 # Introduction

-`ESGVOC` is a Python library designed to streamline and improve the management of controlled vocabularies used by the Earth System Grid Federation (ESGF) and related projects.
+`ESGVOC` is a Python library designed to streamline and improve the management of controlled vocabularies (CV) used by the Earth System Grid Federation (ESGF) and related projects.
 By harmonizing data sources and providing both a Python API and a CLI for easy access, `ESGVOC` resolves common issues like inconsistencies, errors, and inefficiencies associated with managing controlled vocabularies.

 ## Why ESGVOC?